 There are many creative ways to involve students with "the mission."
 Teachers may wish to have students compose their own "blog style" episodes about what Geo and Meri might find if they visited your town or state.
 If your school allows Twitter to pass through school filtering, your class can also view Tweets from the teens.
 Learn more about Twitter in this TeachersFirst review of this tool for educators.

 Another option is to encourage students (and their families) to read books related to the continents as Geo and Meri visit.
 Explore TeachersFirst's CurriConnects book lists about Maps or Geographic Wonders to enrich your class's Globetracker adventure.
-CurriConnects offers book lists including interest grade levels, ESL levels, ISBN numbers, and more.
+CurriConnects offers book lists including interest grade levels, reading levels, ISBN numbers, and more.

-Teachers and families can reinforce and enrich the experience while building better readers by reading books related to the continents as Geo and Meri investigate.
+Teachers and families can reinforce and enrich the experience while building better readers by reading books related to the continents, as Geo and Meri travel.
 Explore TeachersFirst's CurriConnects book lists aboutMaps or Geographic Wonders to enrich your class's Globetracker adventure.
-CurriConnects offers book lists including interest grade levels, ESL levels, ISBN numbers, and more.
+CurriConnects offers book lists including interest grade levels, reading levels, ISBN numbers, and more.
 As Geo and Meri discover a new continent, share reading and fun with books and family activities related to the same continent.
 Before you know it, a child who is following Geo and Meri at school will say, "I read about that," connecting new knowledge with personal experience.

 Globetracker's Mission is a project from TeachersFirst, a free, ad-free service of The Source for Learning, a non-profit.
-TeachersFirst's creative team of experienced teachers and technical staff has worked diligently to produce this one-of-a-kind way to engage your students as learners of the world.
+TeachersFirst's creative team of experienced teachers and technical staff have worked diligently to produce this one-of-a-kind way to engage your students as learners of the world.
 We hope you enjoy the trip!